18th Street Distillery adding Fermentorium that will expand capacity, space and special events

 "The Hammond Distilling Co. was once one of the largest distilleries in the country and an important part of local history.
 We need to protect that and talk about that," Fox said.
 "Another thing to note is that we're the first African-American-owned distillery in the state of Indiana.
 I'm proud of that legacy and want to encourage more African-Americans to get into the distilling field in the state of Indiana.
 I have an obligation to open my doors and to make myself available to African-Americans who want to get into distilling.
 It's a predominantly white industry that's only 1% African-American in the country.
 Being the first in Indiana is definitely an honor."

 The distillery's new building was vacated about two and a half years ago.
-18th Street began its renovations about four months ago.
+Renovations began about four months ago.

-18th Street will be able to double the seating capacity from around 30 people in the tasting room to about 60 people.
+Seating capacity at 18th Street Distillery will be about double from around 30 people in the tasting room to about 60 people.

 "There will be some snack options," he said.
 "There won't be a full kitchen, as we're getting away from that model."

-18th Street's downtown campus also includes the flagship craft brewery and the Sour Note Brewing taproom that focuses on sour beers.
+The downtown Hammond campus also includes the flagship craft brewery and its tasting room.
 The distillery makes whiskey, rye, gin, moonshine, vodka, rum and other spirits that have won a number of awards.

 It's distributed across Indiana, in Chicago and southern Wisconsin.